-Health insurers do not pay any benefits for these kinds of outpatient services.
-If the patient is being treated as a private patient, these services are funded in part by the patient and in part by the MBS rebate (85 per cent of the scheduled fee).
+Health insurers do not pay any benefits for outpatient services - if they are a private patient these are funded by the patient and in part by the MBS rebate (85% of the scheduled fee).

-Sometimes this outpatient service may be billed at the Medicare rebate level (rebate only or bulk-billed).
+Sometimes this outpatient service may be billed at Medicare rebate level (rebate only or bulk-billed).
 When the Medicare rebate is less than the doctor's fee, the patient will have out-of-pocket costs after being reimbursed by Medicare.